 There are a few rare destinations around the globe where the sandy beaches have a subtle pink shade.
 Therefore, one of the most well-known examples is Pink Sands Beach, a three-mile-long stretch of sand on Harbour Island in the Bahamas.

-Hence, the wonder is not caused by pollution or a trick of the light but rather, by a micro-organism famous as foraminifera.
-Therefore, in the Bahamas, a rare species of the tiny creature, Homotrema rubrum, have reddish shells according to the Royal Gazette.
+Hence, the wonder is not caused by pollution or a trick of the light but rather, by a micro-organism known as foraminifera.
+Therefore, in the Bahamas, a rare species of the tiny creature, Homotrema rubrum, have reddish shells, according to the Royal Gazette.

 Also Read: The Colored Pebbles of Lake McDonald